-Trade and other payables represent liabilities for goods and services provided to Next Games prior to the end of financial year which are unpaid.
+Trade and other payables represent liabilities for payables are non-interest bearing and generally have goods and services provided to Next Games prior to a 30-90-day payment term. the end of financial year which are unpaid.
 Trade

 TRADE AND OTHER PAYABLES